This post may contain affiliate links.

 Relax.
 The airport is bright, clean, modern, with lots of light and colour.
 There are a million people milling around of all stripes and types, but not in a crowdy scary way, in a this-is-a-popular-airport way.

 English is widely spoken and you won’t stand out as a foreigner.
-I spent the first while there bundled up with a long cashmere scarf over my T-shirt, then eventually gave up on the scarf.
+I spent the first while bundled up with a long cashmere scarf over my T-shirt, then eventually gave up on the scarf.

 Fun fact: Foreigners and expats account for 80% of the UAE’s population.
 Who knew?

-Where to sleep at the Abu Dhabi Airport: Should I get an airport hotel?
+Where to Sleep at the Abu Dhabi Airport: Should I get an Airport Hotel?

 I hate, repeat HATE, going without sleep.
 And I didn’t want to be waking up like a nervous cat every few minutes.
 If you’re the same, there are several good options for a sleep-worthy overnight layover in Abu Dhabi.

-Overnight layover in Abu Dhabi Airport: Option 1
+Overnight Layover in Abu Dhabi Airport: Option 1

 The easiest option for a layover is the Airport Hotel in Terminal 1, because you don’t need to go through immigration.
 The downside: it can be very expensive – at least it was when I looked into it.

 You do need to go through Immigration but it’s a minor (hurrah!) hassle and the hotel is connected to both Terminals 1 and 3 by the Skypark retail corridor.

-Is the Premier Inn Abu Dhabi Airport good?
+Premier Inn Abu Dhabi Review

-It’s fine, if not luxurious, and the service surprisingly friendly.
-When I checked in I asked the desk clerk what time I needed to leave in the morning to get through immigration to catch my flight, and he suggested an unhealthy early hour.
+Is the Premier Inn good?
+It’s fine, if not luxurious, and the service friendly.
+When I checked in I asked the desk clerk what time I needed to leave in the morning to get through immigration to catch my flight,.
+He suggested an unhealthy early hour.
 (I may have grimaced.)

 When I then went into the hotel restaurant for a late night buffet, the clerk came in to find me and amended the time after talking to his colleagues.

 It took me maybe 40 minutes to get through Immigration en route to my hotel because there was a fair lineup, though only about 20 minutes coming back in the next morning.

-Do I need a visa to get into Abu Dhabi?
+Do I Need a Visa to Get into Abu Dhabi?

 You likely do not need get a visa beforehand, depending on what country you’re from.
 Canadians don’t, nor do Australians or Americans.
 But don’t take my word for it, please check beforehand.